Symmetric Matrices: Theory and Applications: Classification

 with $n \in \mathbb{Z}$ defined by $-\alpha < \beta + 2 \alpha n \le \alpha$ the \textit{normalisation} of $q$.
 (The number $n$ is the greatest integer smaller or equal to $(\alpha-\beta)/(2 \alpha)$.) \end{defn}

 \begin{rem} According to \cite{Zagier}, ch.13 every positive definite form is properly equivalent with exactly one reduced form.
 That means that we have a one-one-correspondence between proper classes of positive definite forms and reduced forms.
 In particular, the reduced forms are mutually inequivalent.
-The reduction algorithm is as follows: Substitute $[\alpha,\beta,\gamma]$ by the normalisation of $[\gamma,-\beta,\alpha]$ until it is reduced. \end{rem}
+The reduction algorithm is as follows: Substitute $[\alpha , \beta , \gamma]$ by the normalisation of $[\gamma , -\beta , \alpha]$ until it is reduced.
+After first normalisation the loop may be terminated if $\alpha \le \gamma$.
+In case $\alpha < \gamma$ the form is already reduced.
+Otherwise $\beta$ must be substituted by $|\beta|$. \end{rem}

 \begin{ex} The form $q:=[2,1,21]$ is a primitive, positive definite form of discriminant $\Delta := -167$.
 It is already reduced.
 For composing the proper class of $q$ with itself we take $x := 2 / \gcd(2,21) = 2 , y:= 2 / \gcd(2, 2 x) = 1$ as in Lemma \ref{lem_composition}.
 Then we find by help of the extended euclidean algorithm $w := 1, z := 1$ s.t. $w x - y z = 1$.
 Then